CompTIA Security+ Exam Notes

 WPS (Wi-Fi Protected Setup)

-• Connection normally used with a pushbutton
+• Connection is generally used with a pushbutton

 • Prone to a brute force attack, can be broken in less than 11,000 attempt